zabriskies/onsens/content/posts/kutaisi-georgia.md

   - georgia
   - europe
 cover_image: ../../static/images/uploads/img_20200226_183103.jpg
-description: Vani sulfur pool
+description: Vani sulfur pool Abano
 ---
-onsen paradise
+Georgia is onsen paradise.

+There's a lot of "Abano"(Onsen) in Tbilisi. \
+It is a kind of spa, you rent for 2 hours a room with abano, then relax.